Franz Lehár: Lehár recording

 In 1908, Deutsche Grammophon, the German branch of The Gramophone Company Ltd (His Master's Voice) issued twelve extracts (mostly ensembles) from Lehár's latest operetta, Der Mann mit den drei Frauen, with the composer conducting.
 The singers included Mizzi Günther, Louise Kartousch and Ludwig Herold.

 In 1929 and 1934, Lehár had conducted for Odeon Records The Land of Smiles and Giuditta, starring Richard Tauber, Vera Schwarz and Jarmila Novotná.
 A 1942 Vienna broadcast of his operetta Paganini conducted by the composer has survived, starring soprano, Esther Réthy and tenor, Karl Friedrich.
 A 1942 Berlin radio production of Zigeunerliebe with Herbert Ernst Groh, conducted by Lehár, also survives.

 In 1947, Lehár conducted the Tonhalle-Orchester Zürich in a series of 78-rpm recordings for English Decca (released in the U.S. by London Records) of overtures and waltzes from his operettas.
 The recordings had remarkable sound for their time because they were made using Decca's Full Frequency Range Recording process, one of the first commercial high fidelity techniques.
 These recordings were later issued on LP (in 1969 on Decca eclipse ECM 2012 and reprocessed stereo on ECS 2012) and CD.
 A compilation of his recordings has been released by Naxos Records.

 Following the collapse of the Berlin Wall, a set of discs recording the 1939 Saarbrücken concert of Lehár's works by German State Transmitter Saarbrücken conducted by Franz Lehár himself was discovered in East German state archives.
 This was released on CDs by Classic Produktion Osnabrück in 2000.

 Anecdotes

 Gustav Mahler and his young wife Alma went to see Lehár's The Merry Widow in Vienna and loved it so much that they danced to its tunes as soon as they were home.
 From memory they played the waltz on the piano, but could not remember the exact run of one passage.
 The next day they went to Vienna's main music shop Doblinger, but hesitated to admit that they were looking for the score of what would be considered a "popular" operetta.
 While Mahler distracted the staff by questioning them about the sales of his own compositions, Alma browsed through the music score of The Merry Widow.
 As soon as they were out on the street, Alma sang the complete waltz to Mahler.

+Balanchine's "Vienna Waltzes"

+The fourth section of George Balanchine's 1977 ballet Vienna Waltzes is set to Lehar's Gold and Silver Waltz.